precice/micro-manager/docs/configuration.md

 `every_implicit_iteration` | If `true`, adaptivity is calculated in every implicit iteration. <br> If False, adaptivity is calculated once at the start of the time window and then reused in every implicit time iteration.
 Default `false`.
 `similarity_measure`| Similarity measure to be used for adaptivity.
 Can be either `L1`, `L2`, `L1rel` or `L2rel`.
 By default, `L1` is used.
 The `rel` variants calculate the respective relative norms.
 This parameter is *optional*.
 Default `L1`.
 `lazy_initialization` | Set to `true` to lazily create and initialize micro simulations.
 If selected, micro simulation objects are created only when the micro simulation is activated for the first time.
 Default: `false`.

-The primary tuning parameters for adaptivity are the history parameter $$ \Lambda $$, the coarsening constant $$ C_c $$, and the refining constant $$ C_r $$.
-Their effects can be interpreted as:

-- Higher values of the history parameter $$ \Lambda $$ imply lower significance of the similarity measures in the previous timestep on the similarity measure and thus adaptivity state in the current timestep.
-- Higher values of the coarsening constant $$ C_c $$ imply that more active simulations from the previous timestep will remain active in the current timestep.
-- Higher values of the refining constant $$ C_r $$ imply that less inactive points from the previous timestep will become active in the current timestep.

 Example of adaptivity configuration is